Carlos487/awesome-wpf/README.md

 * [AvalonEdit](https://github.com/icsharpcode/AvalonEdit) - (FREE, OPEN SOURCE) AvalonEdit is the name of the WPF-based text editor in SharpDevelop 4.x
 * [CefSharp](https://github.com/cefsharp/cefsharp) - (FREE, OPEN SOURCE) .NET (WPF and Windows Forms) bindings for the Chromium Embedded Framework
+* [ConsoleControl](https://github.com/dwmkerr/consolecontrol) - (FREE, OPEN SOURCE) ConsoleControl is a C# class library that lets you embed a console in a WinForms or WPF application.
 * [Dragablz](https://github.com/ButchersBoy/Dragablz) - (FREE, OPEN SOURCE) Tearable tab control for WPF, which includes docking, tool windows and MDI
+* [ffmediaelement](https://github.com/unosquare/ffmediaelement) - (FREE, OPEN SOURCE) FME: The Advanced WPF MediaElement (based on FFmpeg)
 * [Fluent.Ribbon](https://github.com/fluentribbon/Fluent.Ribbon) - (FREE, OPEN SOURCE) Fluent.Ribbon is a library that implements an Office-like user interface for the Windows Presentation Foundation (WPF).
 * [Interactive Data Display for WPF](https://github.com/microsoft/InteractiveDataDisplay.WPF) - (FREE, OPEN SOURCE) Interactive Data Display for WPF is a set of controls for adding interactive visualization of dynamic data to your application.
 * [LiveCharts](https://lvcharts.net/) - (FREE, OPEN SOURCE) Simple, flexible, interactive & powerful data visualization for .Net
 * [LoadingIndicators.WPF](https://github.com/zeluisping/LoadingIndicators.WPF) - (FREE, OPEN SOURCE) LoadingIndicators.WPF is a collection of 8 animated loading indicators for WPF compatible with MahApps.Metro
+* [Mapsui](https://mapsui.com) - (FREE, OPEN SOURCE) Mapsui is a .NET Map component for WPF, UWP and Xamarin Android and iOS.
+* [mpv.net](https://github.com/stax76/mpv.net) - (FREE, OPEN SOURCE) mpv.net is a modern media player for Windows that works just like mpv.
 * [Notifications.Wpf](https://github.com/Federerer/Notifications.Wpf) - (FREE, OPEN SOURCE) WPF toast notifications.
 * [OxyPlot](https://oxyplot.github.io/) - (FREE, OPEN SOURCE) OxyPlot is a cross-platform plotting library for .NET.
+* [PropertyTools](https://github.com/PropertyTools/PropertyTools) - (FREE, OPEN SOURCE) Custom controls for WPF: PropertyGrid, DataGrid, multi-select TreeView, ColorPicker and more
 * [WPFCustomMessageBox](https://github.com/evanwon/WPFCustomMessageBox) - (FREE, OPEN SOURCE) WPFCustomMessageBox is a WPF clone of the native Windows/.NET MessageBox with extra features like custom button text.
+* [wpfchrometabs](https://github.com/realistschuckle/wpfchrometabs) - (FREE, OPEN SOURCE) A WPF custom tab control built from the ground up to mimic the user experience found in Google's Chrome browser.
+* [WPFToastNotification](https://github.com/muhammad-magdy/WPFToastNotification) - (FREE, OPEN SOURCE) Fancy toast notification for WPF applications easy to use and support MVVM pattern.
 * [Wpf.Notifications](https://github.com/Enterwell/Wpf.Notifications) - (FREE, OPEN SOURCE) WPF notifications UI controls (as seen in VS Code)
 * [WPF-Math](https://github.com/ForNeVeR/wpf-math) - (FREE, OPEN SOURCE) WPF-Math is a .NET library for rendering mathematical formulae using the LaTeX typsetting style, for the WPF framework.
 * [WPF-MediaKit](https://github.com/Sascha-L/WPF-MediaKit) - (FREE, OPEN SOURCE) A library to quickly build DirectShow media player controls in WPF.
 The kit comes with a video player MediaUriElement (a WPF MediaElement replacement), a VideoCaptureElement for web cams and a DVDPlayerElement.